rekalogika/rekalogika-docs/docs/analytics/05-value-resolver/01-basic-value-resolvers.md

 title: Basic Value Resolvers
 ---

-Most of the time, we will use either `PropertyValue` or `IdentifierValue` to get the value from the source entity.
+Most of the time, we use either `PropertyValue` or `IdentifierValue` to get the value from the source entity.

 ## `PropertyValue`